 Yes!
 Absolutely - this recipe is for cherry brownies made with fresh cherries and added chocolate for the ultimate decadent treat.

 These brownies will keep at room temperature for about 4 days, though I would recommend that they are at their freshest if served within 2 days.
+More details for storage advice above.

 You can also freeze these brownies.
 Allow them to cool completely first, then slice and freeze.
+See guidance on home-freezing above.

 So these brownies are essentially a fudgy chocolate brownie with added chocolate chips and large chunks of fresh cherries.
 They are not sickeningly sweet and you will be able to taste the flavour of the fresh cherries used.